YEAR 2 – DS2.2

 Tutors: Natalie Newey and Richa Mukhia

-Natalie Newey is a Senior Lecturer and SFHEA.
-She has extensive experience working in practice and is particularly interested in engaging students in collaboration, local issues and environmental issues.
+Natalie Newey is Senior Lecturer and SFHEA.
+She has considerable experience working in practice and is particularly interested in engaging students in community collaboration, localism and environmental issues.